|Course #||Title||Credit Hours||Prerequisites|

 |PC 207||Physics Lab II||1||PC 201 or PC 203 (corequisite)|

 |BI 231||Microbiology I||3||BI 106 and CH 106; BI 232 (corequisite)|

 |BI 332||Microbiology II Lab||1||BI 331 (corequisite)|

 |EN ___||English Course (in addition to CWS)||3||Varies|

-- Strongly recommend Biochemistry and Neurobiology.
-Also recommend Calculus II, anatomy, physiology, molecular biology, genetics, experimental and physiological psychology, foreign language (especially Spanish), sociology, economics, business courses, communication courses, and ethics.
+- Strongly recommend anatomy and physiology.
+Also recommend neurobiology, molecular biology, genetics, experimental and physiological psychology, foreign language (especially Spanish), sociology, economics, business courses, communication courses, and ethics.

-- These courses reflect program requirements for our affiliation the Pennsylvania College of Optometry at Salus University only.
+- These courses reflect program requirements for our affiliation the Salus University Pennsylvania College of Optometry only.
 Although this course list will be sufficient for most other programs, make sure to check requirements of other schools in which you are interested no later than your sophomore year.

 - This course list does NOT represent a POE, nor does it cover College requirements.
 Design a POE in consultation with your advisor.
 Note: If you are in a 3 +_ program, course work during the first year of professional school can count toward upper level POE requirements.